overbooked-io/docs/api-reference/resources/slot/update-a-slot.md

 {% api-method-parameter name="capacity" type="integer" required=false %}
 The maximum amount of active Appointments that the Slot can contain.
 {% endapi-method-parameter %}

-{% api-method-parameter name="end\_date" type="string" required=false %}
-The date at which the Slot ends, in UTC in ISO 8601.
-{% endapi-method-parameter %}

-{% api-method-parameter name="start\_date" type="string" required=false %}
-The date at which the Slot begins, in UTC in ISO 8601.
-{% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}